mobinasri/flagger/docs/flagger/README.md

  2. Find the assembly blocks aligned to the HSat of interest.
 To do so we need a bed file pointing to the HSat in the reference then we can run the script `project_blocks_multi_thread.py` to project it back to the assembly.
  3. Make a separate coverage file that covers the HSat blocks
  4. Run the pipeline again for the HSat-specific coverage file and obtain the 4 bed files
- 5. Correct the `combined` bed files (output of the previous correction step) using the HSat-specific bed files
+ 5. Use this partitioning instead of the one obtained by whole-genome model

 ````
 ## ${ASM2REF}.bam is a bam file containing the assembly-to-ref alignments